Material Balance (2016)

 ||Purchased goods and services

-CO2 emissions from the manufacture of materials procured for main products*2 that the Sharp Group sold in the relevant year
+CO2 emissions from the manufacture of materials procured for products in the 13 major categories*2 that the Sharp Group sold in the reporting year

 |Fuel- and energy-related activities not included in scope 1 or 2